 Every year, students participate in school picture day at least once, where they have their photos taken for the yearbook, student IDs, graduation (read more about graduation and low vision here), and more.
-Here are some of my tips for having your picture taken when you have low vision.
+Here are some of my tips for having your picture taken when you have a vision impairment.
 These tips also work great for teachers, photographers, staff, and teachers of the visually impaired.

 Do not remove your glasses

 Yes, they cause a bit of glare when the photo is taken.
 However, do not remove your glasses for the photo, as it will likely be very uncomfortable with all of the bright lights, and the resulting photo will look nothing like you.
 While this wasn’t for school picture day, I was forced to remove my glasses for an ID photo.
 The resulting photo looked so different that no one believed the photo was actually me.
 Plus, my eyes were bright red from the light.
 Not a good look.
 Read more about being in videos with low vision on my school news post here.

 I have photosensitivity and migraines that are triggered by flashing lights.
 All through high school, I requested that the photographer not use the flash when taking my school pictures.
 While not a lot of photographers understood that I had an undiagnosed brain condition (then again, no one did- more on that here), they did understand epilepsy, so I would tell them that I had a condition like epilepsy and needed to avoid a camera flash and they understood.
 Some schools may require a student have a file with the school nurse saying they can’t have flash photography.
 Read more about photosensitivity in the classroom here.